imagekitio/docs-keep-a-changelog/features/image-transformations/image-enhancement-and-color-manipulation.md

 {% endtabs %}

 {% hint style="info" %}
-If you experience a positional displacement between the original image and the overlay image, it would be worthwhile to use `t-false` to disable default trimming of the overlay layer like `l-image,i-your-image.png,t-false,l-end`.
+If you experience a positional displacement between the original image and the overlay image, use `t-false` to disable default trimming of the overlay layer like `l-image,i-your-image.png,t-false,l-end`.
 {% endhint %}

 #### Adding gradient blocks over images